60+ Sunday Bible Verses for Worship, Blessings & Reflection

 Sunday Bible Verses For Adults

-These scriptures inspire adults to draw closer to God through His Word for reflection and spiritual growth.
+These scriptures encourage adults to grow closer to God through reflection, wisdom, and spiritual maturity.

 - Psalm 139:14 – “I praise you because I am fearfully and wonderfully made.”